This post may contain affiliate links. Please read my disclosure policy.

 - Sauté aromatics: Add the onion and sauté till translucent.
 Followed by the garlic and jalapeno.

 - Finish the curry: The moment that garlic becomes fragrant, add your chicken stock and coconut milk.
 You’ll let this come to a boil before reducing to medium heat and further cooking for 5 more minutes.
 Taste test and adjust salt and pepper to taste.
 Serve warm over fluffy rice and devour!

 Rather than using the stovetop and saucepan method, this curry can be prepared in an instant pot in a matter of minutes.
 Turn the instant pot to the sauté setting and add the olive oil, onion, and garlic.
 Once the garlic is fragrant the other ingredients can be added.
 Turn on the poultry setting and set a timer for 5 minutes.
 Always wait a further 10 minutes for the pressure to release naturally before opening.
 For more information on preparing an instant pot curry, refer to this recipe.

 Curry should be safely sealed in an airtight container and refrigerated for 3 days.
 If you want this curry to last, my advice is to freeze it.
 Ensure that it is fully cooled before sealing and use a shallow container to ensure even freezing.
 Stir well while reheating.

 - Instant Pot Butter Chicken

-- 1 1/2 lb chicken breasts boneless and skinless (2 or 3 depending on size), cut into small cubes
+- 1½ pound chicken breasts (boneless and skinless (2 or 3 depending on size), cut into small cubes)

 - Add the chicken to a small bowl and sprinkle the curry powder, chili powder and salt and pepper.
 Toss the chicken so that each piece is well seasoned.
 Set aside.